jmares79/bank-api/readme.md

 The reason for using Laravel is that is an up-to-date modern MVC framework, that has all needed capabilites for building, maintaining documenting and testing any project in a painless way.

-It also has Symfony components, which takes the best parts of another great framework, and last but not least, it has an amazing documentation, both [written](https://laravel.com/) or in [video lessons](https://laracasts.com/)

 ### Data models

 The project is structured with the following resources, as follows: